mavryk-network/mavryk-taquito/website/versioned_docs/version-20.0.0/sapling.md

 The spending key is used to spend tokens.
 It must be handled securely to prevent funds from being lost or stolen.

-Taquito offers support for encrypted/unencrypted spending keys and mnemonics.
+Webmavryk offers support for encrypted/unencrypted spending keys and mnemonics.
 Refer to the following link for more information: [InMemorySpendingKey](./sapling_in_memory_spending_key.md)

 **Proving key**